 The foundations of this lie in our DE&I commitments which flow through everything we do and how we operate as a team.
 From our Blueprint ally status, to our partnership with the Taylor Bennett Foundation and the Leonard Cheshire mentoring programme.
 Internally, communities like Grapevine, dedicated to supporting women progress in their careers, and ChimeQ, our LGBTQ+ focused-network, host events throughout the year to engage and educate.

-We understand that a diverse and inclusive workforce isn’t just the right thing to it but is essential to business success.
+We understand that a diverse and inclusive workforce isn’t just the right thing to do but is essential to business success.
 When it comes to our culture, we drive this in four ways:

 We firmly believe that if we can align individual ambition and potential with the vision and direction of the business, amazing things can and will happen.
 Our commitment to our team is to supercharge that with an industry-leading learning and development programme for all of our talent.